 If after a few lessons, you want to try Pilates, you may, but it is entirely up to you.
 Pilates expands our awareness of our habits and actions into more areas, and takes us out of the narrow range of positions and movement that modern life often imposes.

 Lessons are individual, last 45 minutes, and can be tailored to the wishes of the pupil: pure Alexander Technique, Pilates, or a combination of the two.
-I teach Monday and Friday from 9 until 6:15; Wednesday and Thursday mornings.
+I teach Monday, Wednesday, Friday from 9 until 6:15.

 I charge £55 per lesson.
 There are discounts for students.
 The full price will be charged if a lesson is missed without 24 hours notice.